TYPO3-svn-archive/cobj_xpath/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This extension has been developed for the `Digital Humanities
+This extension has been developed within the context of the `Digital Humanities
 <http://www.digitale-akademie.de/projekte/matrix.html>`_ projects
-of the `Digital Academy Mainz <http://www.digitale-akademie.de/>`_ where we have to deal with lots of XML.
-Glad if you find it useful too.
+of the `Digital Academy Mainz <http://www.digitale-akademie.de/>`_.

-Please rate
-^^^^^^^^^^^

-We're always looking forward to your ratings in TER.
-Good ratings encourage us to go on, bad ratings encourage us to make the stuff better ;)